andrew/ultimate-awesome/README.md

 - [awesome-db2](https://github.com/angoca/awesome-db2) - A curated list of awesome Db2 resources, libraries, tools and applications.
 - [Awesome-desktop-notes](https://github.com/arkydon/Awesome-desktop-notes) - An awesome list of note taking applications on desktop.
 - [awesome-switchcraft](https://github.com/aspen-reeves/awesome-switchcraft) - Awesome programs and libraries for the SwitchCraft Minecraft server.
+- [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
+Feel free to create a PR to add to it!.
 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [capacitor4-firebase-analytics-example-project-capawesome-team](https://github.com/basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team) - Capacitor4 with Firebase Analytics example project.
 - [awesome-mental-health](https://github.com/benstew/awesome-mental-health) - A curated list of mental health resources.